The Holy Bible - A Comprehensive Summary Of The Biblical History

 The Bible and its authority are viewed differently by different religions around the world.
 The Bible is considered crucial to the Rastafari's religion, whereas the Unitarian Universalists consider it to be "one of many important religious writings," rather than "the only one."
 Muslims believe that the Bible represents the real unfolding revelation from God but as a result of corruption or distortion (in Arabic: tahrif) in the Bible, so the Quran was given to the Islamic prophet Muhammad in order to remedy this corruption or distortion (in Arabic: tahrif).

-The Story of the Bible [Animated Explainer]
+The Story of the Bible • What It's About From Beginning to End

 The Bible is one of the Christianity booksthat has had a significant impact on literature and history around the world, particularly in the Western world, where the Gutenberg Bible was the first book to be printed using movable type.
 According to the March 2007 issue of Time magazine, the Bible is a historical document "has done more to shape literature, history, entertainment, and culture than any book ever written.
 Its influence on world history is unparalleled, and shows no signs of abating."